TrevorPilley/phone-number-parser/README.md

 ParseOptions.Default.AllowOceanianCountries();
 ParseOptions.Default.AllowSouthAmericanCountries();

-// Add all countries supported by the library who are members of the same union:
+// Add all countries supported by the library who are members of the same union/alliance:
-ParseOptions.Default.AllowEuropeanUnionCountries();
+ParseOptions.Default.AllowEuropeanUnionCountries();   // all 27 members
+ParseOptions.Default.AllowNatoCountries();            // 31 of 32 members (Albania not supported yet)

 // Add all countries supported by the library using the same numbering plan:
 ParseOptions.Default.AllowNorthAmericanNumberingPlanCountries();